-You have plans for monogrammed napkins, personalized photo booth signage, and table names that reflect your and your husband-to-be's favorite date spots.
+You have plans for monogrammed napkins, personalized photo booth signage, and table names that reflect you and your husband-to-be's favorite date spots.
 Why stop the personalization there?
 Keep it going by creating a signature wedding drink to be passed during cocktail hour or served all night at the bar.
 Trust us: Your drink will trump a standard gin and tonic every time.
 Here, Leanne Strickler, the head mixologist and signature-cocktail-crafting pro with Blue Plate in Chicago, offers six tips on how to create a cocktail that fits your wedding and you two as a couple.

 Go for Two

-Start with Your Go-To Order
+Start With Your Go-To Order

 Incorporate Trendy Flavors